xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_DEMO.md

 6. Wait to the database to be created.
 7. Click **Azure Cosmos DB** on the left menu panel, then click on **mod7demo3**{YourInitials}.
 8. Click on **Data Explorer** on the left blade menu in **mod7demo3**{YourInitials} view.
-9. Click on **New Collection** on the top panel and fill the following details:
+9. Click on **New Collection** on the top bar and fill the following details:
    - In **Database id** select **Create new** and type **mydb**.
    - In **Collection id** type **customers**.
    - Click on **Add unique key**, then type **customerId**.
    - Click on **Create**.
-10. Click on **New Collection** on the top panel and fill the following details:
+10. Click on **New Collection** on the top bar and fill the following details:
    - In **Database id** select **Use existing** then select **mydb**.
    - In **Collection id** type **orders**.
    - Click on **Create**.